 Whether in the case of a personal, regional, or national emergency, the Gilman Program is committed to equipping scholars with the tools necessary to be safe while abroad.

-In cases where a Gilman Scholar’s health and safety is immediately threatened, they should reach out to International SOS for immediate assistance.
+In cases where a Gilman Scholar’s health and safety is immediately threatened, reach out to International SOS for immediate assistance.
 International SOS is available 24 hours/day, seven days/week.

+In situations where a Gilman Scholar’s program is impacted or travel is involved, contact the Gilman Program immediately.
 We understand that there are certain emergencies where you may need to begin planning before you receive a response from us.
-In those cases, email as quickly as possible to inform us of the situation.
-A member of the Gilman team will respond to you and provide guidance on next steps.
-Follow any instructions you receive from the State Department through your STEP account or in ISOS alerts.
+In those cases, email as quickly as possible to inform us of the situation and a member of the Gilman team will provide additional information.
+Follow any instructions you receive from the State Department through your STEP account or from ISOS alerts.